Renyi Entropy of Chaotic Eigenstates: Introduction

 In another development, Ref.\cite{fujita2017universality} studied `Canonical Thermal Pure Quantum states' (CTPQ) which were introduced in Ref.\cite{sugiura2013}.
 These states reproduce several features of a thermal ensemble while being a pure state \cite{sugiura2013}.
 However, in contrast to the aforementioned result for infinite temperature eigenstates in Ref.\cite{garrison2015does}, the volume law coefficient of the Renyi entropies for CTPQ states is \textit{independent} of $V_A/V$ and equals the thermal Renyi entropy density.
 Ref.\cite{fujita2017universality} compared the Renyi entropy of eigenstates of non-integrable Hamiltonians with a fitting function based on CTPQ states.

 In this paper, using a combination of arguments based on ergodicity and eigenstate thermalization, we derive an analytical expression for Renyi entropy of chaotic eigenstates.
 We follow two different arguments to arrive at the same result.
 Firstly, we consider a translationally invariant `classical' Hamiltonian $H_0$ (i.e. a Hamiltonian all of whose eigenstates are product states) perturbed by an integrability breaking perturbation $H_1$ so that energy is the only conserved quantity for the full Hamiltonian $H = H_0 + \epsilon H_1$.
-Physical arguments and numerical results strongly suggest that if one first takes the thermodynamic limit, and only then takes $\epsilon \rightarrow 0$, the eigenstates of $H$ are fully chaotic \cite{rigol2010quantum, flambaum1997criteria, georgeot2000quantum,santos2012chaos,mukerjee2014,srednicki_kitp}.
+Physical arguments and numerical results strongly suggest that if one first takes the thermodynamic limit, and only then takes $\epsilon \rightarrow 0$, the eigenstates of $H$ are fully chaotic \cite{rigol2010quantum, flambaum1997criteria, georgeot2000quantum,santos2012chaos, rigol_srednicki2012, rigol2013, mukerjee2014,srednicki_kitp}.
 Following arguments inspired by Ref.\cite{srednicki1994chaos}, where eigenstates of a many-body chaotic system consisting of hard-sphere balls were studied, we argue that for ETH to hold for the eigenstates of $H$, they may be approximated by random superposition of the eigenstates of $H_0$ in an energy window of order $\epsilon \ll V$.
 This can be thought of as a many-body version of the Berry's conjecture for chaotic billiard ball system where the eigenstates are given by random superposition of plane waves \cite{berry1977regular, srednicki1994chaos}.
 We will use the moniker ``many-body Berry'' (MBB) for such states.
+Related ideas have already been discussed in the context of one-dimensional integrable systems perturbed by a small integrability breaking term \cite{santos2012chaos, rigol_srednicki2012, rigol2013, rigol_asymmetry2016}.